home-assistant/home-assistant.io/source/_posts/2018-09-16-thinking-big.markdown

 og_image: /images/blog/2018-09-thinking-big/social.png
 ---

-Tomorrow marks the 5th anniversary of Home Assistant.
+Today marks the 5th anniversary of Home Assistant.
 I want to spend this post not only reflecting on the last 5 years, but also look at what is ahead of us, where we want to go, what we want Home Assistant to be.

 Home Assistant wasn’t born out of ideology.
 I built it because I got some smart lights and wanted to script them.
 I made that script open source and it went from there.
 As Home Assistant has grown, so has the world around us, and so have I.